smatts/oer-tutorial-liascript/tutorial.md

 <section>

-> After following this tutorial, we have different output formats like a HTML version, a PDF version and so on.
+> After following this tutorial, you have your OER rendered by LiaScript.
-> We could, however, generate all kinds of different formats, for example a course format like this tutorial.
+> You could, however, also use a different format for your OER.

 Using this template is not the only option to host OER using GitHub.
 For example, this tutorial runs using LiaScript.